klarna/higher-order-components/README.md

 })
 ```

-## UniqueName
+## withUniqueFormIdentifier

-**UniqueName** is a helper for components that need a `name` prop, so that it defaults to a namespaced UUID if not specified.
-This is useful for components that wrap `checkbox` or `radio` input types, which will not behave properly without a unique name.
-When using those Component types as fully controlled, name are unimportant, so it’s easy to forget to add them.
-This is a common source of mistakes for this family of components:
+**withUniqueFormIdentifier** is a helper for components that need a `name` prop, so that it defaults to a namespaced UUID if not specified.
+This is useful for components that wrap `checkbox` or `radio` input types, which will not behave properly without an unique name.
+When using those Component types as fully controlled, names are unimportant, so it’s easy to forget to add them.
+This is a common source of problem for this family of components, which **withUniqueFormIdentifier** helps you to avoid.

 Say that you have the component: